bostontrader/bookwerx-core-rust/README.md

     --mode test
 ```

+(Note: --mode test is presently required, but unused. )

 ## Configuration

 The binaries of **bookwerx-core-rust** do not do anything by default.
-If you want it to do anything useful, you'll need to ensure that they get the correct configuration options.
+If you want them to do anything useful, you'll need to ensure that they get the correct configuration options.
 You can deliver said options via the command line or the environment.

 As described above, execute **server** or **dbseed** with the --help option to see the CLI choices.
 Each option has a corresponding environment variable.